Layr-Labs/hello-world-avs/README.md

 ### Slashing

 > [!WARNING]
-> This example does not use the new `operatorSets` workflow.
+> This example does not use the new operator-sets workflow.
 Please refer to [ELIP-002](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md) for more details.
 > For an example of the new workflow, check out [incredible-squaring-go](https://github.com/Layr-Labs/incredible-squaring-avs) or [incredible-squaring-rust](https://github.com/Layr-Labs/incredible-squaring-avs-rs).

 The example includes a simple slashing condition: "a task MUST be responded by enough operators before N blocks have passed since the task creation".
 You can modify the `OPERATOR_RESPONSE_PERCENTAGE` value in the `.env` file to adjust the chance of an operator responding to a task.